Fill out the form below and we'll contact you and answer all of your questions.

 Originally funded with a loan from the Colorado State University Board of Governors, CSU-Global quickly obtained accreditation and was legally sanctioned as an independent university in Spring, 2009, when Colorado’s Governor Ritter signed Senate Bill 09-086, declaring CSU–Global Campus an online university within the Colorado State University System — not simply an extension of the CSU bricks-and-mortar campuses.
 On July 1, 2010, the CSU System formally appointed Dr. Becky Takeda-Tinker as CSU-Global’s first official president and CEO.
 On May 16, 2016, the Institutional Actions Council of the Higher Learning Commission granted Colorado State University-Global Campus full accreditation through 2025-26.

 In recognition of the growing needs of nontraditional learners, CSU-Global has spent the last decade innovating and refining digital education practices to ensure that the same rigorous academic standards found at traditional colleges and universities are observed in CSU-Global’s online classrooms.

 CSU-Global has also innovated career-specific degree and certificate programs designed to help working adults stay on-point with fast-changing industry trends.
 By partnering with business and thought leaders, CSU-Global continually strives to stay ahead of business trends and practices in multiple fields.

-CSU System Board of Governors grants $12 million loan for the creation of CSU-Global.
+CSU System Board of Governors grants a $12 million loan for the creation of CSU‑Global.

 CSU‑Global commences its first academic term with 208 students.

 Following its CSU‑Global site visit, the Higher Learning Commission (HLC) grants extended accreditation from CSU-Fort Collins graduate degrees and CSU-Pueblo undergraduate degrees.